prady8339/devops-project/README.md

-# devops-project
+# DevOps
-devops project, basic fundamental of using jenkins, maven, sonarQube
+Demo of devops pipeline